FlowWest/va-feather-river-analysis/analysis/feather_river_hsi_logistic_regression.md

 of having a zero count versus a positive count, assuming all other variables are held constant.

+**Notes** For this hurdle model, chose to make all substrate and cover variables presence/absence based on a 20% threshold

 **Predictors**

 - small woody inchannel + half meter overhead